AndrewCrossan1/Bike-king-Borders/README.md

 - The ability to add a product to basket and checkout
 - The abiltiy for users to apply special offers
 - Live Search function using PHP, and AJAX.
+- A gallery containing images of trails and bikes which can be scrolled through by the user
+- More content on each page

 Soon I wish to implement the following features in the website